by Tom Allen

 The true victors in M&A will be those who apply digital technologies to their own processes, giving them a competitive advantage from strategy to playbook, for both digital and traditional deals.
 Digital is the only tool at their disposal that can deliver within the accelerated time frame today’s rapid business pace demands.
 Accenture

 The benefits of using Technology to manage the M&A process are numerous and include:

 Velocity of Information Flow – in order for information to add value to a deal there are two critical steps that need to take place.
-First, information needs to be shared – typically by an individual.
+First, information needs to be shared – typically, by an individual.
 Second, the shared information needs to be easily accessible by all other members of a deal team.
-Increasing the velocity of information flow via a Smart M&A Platform empowers a team to make faster and more informed decisions and thus increase the speed of deal execution.
+Increasing the velocity of information flow via a Digital M&A Platform empowers a team to make faster and more informed decisions and thus increase the speed of deal execution.